 Healthcare prices are crippling the budgets of both individuals and businesses.
 If we build a healthcare system that is more affordable and effective, the middle class will be less burdened, and our nation will be able to provide health care for those in need.

-Right now, there are virtually zero economic incentives for healthcare providers to keep costs down.
+Right now, our third party payer system gives little economic incentives for healthcare providers to keep costs down, and equally few incentives for health care consumers to choose a less expensive option over a more expensive option.
 In order to ensure long-term healthcare access for all, I will support reforms to our healthcare system which: